yugedata/Options_Data_Science/README.md

 a) create a developer account on this link. https://developer.tdameritrade.com/apis.
 * Create/register an App

+b) pip install TD API wrapper called: td-ameritrade-python-api

-b) run token_refresh.py to produce the td_state.json credentials file.
+c) run token_refresh.py to produce the td_state.json credentials file.
    YouTube video to help: skip to minute 22!! https://www.youtube.com/watch?v=8N1IxYXs4e8&t=1138s&ab_channel=SigmaCoding

-c) Before mining, SQLite files must be made locally.
+d) Before mining, SQLite files must be made locally.
 In your working directory make a 'Data' folder Open make_files.py in your working directory and run it to produce a sqlite file for each trading day of 2021.
 Add or remove different columns in the columns_wanted array in create_files.py In mine.py lookup up columns_unwanted, those are the options i didnt use but you can add.